Key Takeaways

 Representations and Warranties Readiness

-Here's a secret from the buyer's side of the table: the purchase agreement will require you to make dozens of representations about your business - that you own your IP, that your contracts are valid, that you're compliant with laws, that there's no undisclosed litigation, that your financials are accurate.
+Here's a key insight from the buyer's side of the table: the purchase agreement will require you to make dozens of representations about your business - that you own your IP, that your contracts are valid, that you're compliant with laws, that there's no undisclosed litigation, that your financials are accurate.
 Every representation you can't make cleanly becomes either a negotiation point (the buyer wants a discount) or a deal risk (the buyer walks).

 Smart exit planning means doing a "pre-flight check" against the standard representations: